lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Was it fun?** Yes and no...
 Writing jokes was fun!
 And getting laughs was fun.
 Bombing was awful.
 Waiting was boring.

 **Did I make money:** Narrr.
-Closest I came was after a good set, the host asked I had 10 minutes of material.
-Apparenetly I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
-And it's probably for the best.. because I really didn't haha.
-But I feel like if I just cooly nodded... maybe he would have given me one of the paid 10 minute slots for that mic.
+Once after a good set, the host asked if I had 10 minutes of material.
+That was the closest I ever came...
+Apparently I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
+And it was probably for the best...
+I really didn't 10 minutes haha.
+But I feel like if I had just cooly nodded... maybe he would have given me one of the paid 10 minute slots.

 **Thing I'd do differently:**
 - Find a mic or two just to practice / workshop jokes